sthnaqvi/node-etstatic/README.md

 ### `--no-server-header`

-Set `opts.serverHeader` to false in order to turn off setting the `Server` header on all responses served by ecstatic.
+Set `opts.serverHeader` to false in order to turn off setting the `Server` header on all responses served by etstatic.

 ### `opts.contentType`
 ### `--content-type {type}`